Working at Height Risk Assessment Templates

 Working At Height Toolbox Talk

-This toolbox talk meeting record is ideally used before commencing working at height.
-Encourage your team to identify and share hazards associated with work for the day as well as following up on previously unresolved hazards.
-Record what was discussed during the working at heights toolbox talk and have all participating members sign off on the SafetyCulture app.
+Use this toolbox talk template to identify and share hazards associated with work for the day as well as following up on previously unresolved hazards.
+Record what was discussed during the working at heights toolbox talk and have all participating members sign off in the app.

 Working At Height - Scaffolding Safety Inspection

 Use this template to ensure a stable foundation of a scaffold before working on it.
 Assess the risk of using a scaffold by checking the structure of the scaffold, its base, height, and dimensions.
-Next, inspect the components and capture photo defects.
-Finally, rate the overall condition of the scaffold and ensure the correct tagging is in place.
+Capture photos of any defects and rate the overall condition of the scaffold with this inspection checklist.

 Working At Height Safety PPE Checklist

-Wearing the proper equipment reduces the possibility of falling, slipping, and tripping when working at heights.
-Use this working at height safety PPE checklist to describe the hazard, select suitable PPE, then check the quality of PPE and take photo for further evidence of observation.
-Lastly, summarize the inspection by providing recommendations.
+Use this working at height safety PPE checklist to ensure that all equipment are in good condition.
+This checklist allows you to describe the hazard, select suitable PPE, then check the quality of PPE by taking photo for further evidence of observation.